NelsonOngany/yolo/explanation.md

 The base Image used is a node base image since the project is built using Node.js

 ## Dockerfile directives used in the creation and running of each container.
+Client service
+FROM node:13.12.0-slim
+This command specifies the base image to be used in the docker file.
+WORKDIR /app
+This command sets the working directory for the application.

+COPY package*.json ./
+This command copies the package.json and package-lock.json files from the local directory to the dockerfile.

+RUN npm install
+This command runs the npm install command which install the dependencies need to run the application.

+COPY . .
+This command enables one to copy files from docker host to the file system of the new image.

+EXPOSE 3000
+This command indicates to docker that the container will have a process listening on a given port or ports.

+CMD [ "npm", "run", "start" ]
+This command runs the given instructions when the container is started.

 ## Docker-compose Networking (Application port allocation and a bridge network implementation) where necessary.

 ## Docker-compose volume definition and usage (where necessary).

 ## Git workflow used to achieve the task.
+Steps taken:
+*Forked and cloned the yoloapp repository into my local machine *Installed the dependencies needed to run the app in my local machine.
+I was able to run the app *Created Dockerfiles for each microservice.
+Build and tested the images on my local machine and pushed the changes to git *Created a docker-compose file

 ## Successful running of the applications and if not, debugging measures applied.